BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 1. The Impulse Control Brain Is Rewiring

 The prefrontal cortex runs impulse control and decision-making.
 In adolescent dogs (6 to 18 months), this region restructures itself.
 Unused connections get pruned.
 Frequently-used pathways get strengthened.
-So during this process, your dog’s ability to hold back impulses temporarily breaks down.
+During this process, your dog’s ability to hold back impulses temporarily breaks down.
 They want to come when called.
 But they also want to chase the squirrel.
 The part of the brain that resolves that conflict is offline.
 The squirrel wins.

 2. Hormones Are Surging